 All this attention isn’t leading to anything.
 Your page views aren’t translating into sales.
 You’re getting new visitors each month but they never seem to stick around.
 Your last blog post was shared by a good dozen people or so, but nothing came out of it; no sale, no new subscriber, nothing.

-Hiring a marketing expert to help you with your business is not the equivalent of throwing in the towel and admitting you can’t do it all by yourself.
+Hiring an expert online marketer to help you with your business is not the equivalent of throwing in the towel and admitting you can’t do it all by yourself.
 You’re human, and there’s only one of you—of course, you can’t do it all by yourself!
 Trust us; there is no shame in asking people to do what they do best for the sake of bettering what it is you currently have.